JackyChen5/color_finder/README.md

 This project is a random color generator.
-To use pick a button, click on the button until a color you like shows up.
-To use the random colors button, use your scroll wheel.
+To use pick a button, click on the "Pick a Color" button for a color to appear.
+The RGB of that color will appear below; to save the color, use the button "Save This Color."
+This will be populated into a table below which, on click, will show the color saved.